lknelson/starter-hugo-academic/content/publication/example/index.md

 authors:
   - admin
 author_notes: []
-publication: In *Sociological Methods & Research*
+publication: "*Sociological Methods & Research*"
 summary: This article proposes a three-step methodological framework called computational grounded theory, which combines expert human knowledge and hermeneutic skills with the processing power and pattern recognition of